-Darwin’s Natural Selections is a meat-based raw frozen dog food using a generous amount of beef, buffalo or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Darwin’s Natural Selections is a meat-based raw frozen dog food using an abundant amount of various named species as its main sources of animal protein, thus earning the brand 5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.